 Count - the act of counting and recording the drop and/or other funds.
 Also, the total funds counted for a particular game, player interface, gaming machine, shift, or other period.

-Count room - a secured room where the count is performed in which the cash and cash equivalents are counted.
+Count room - a secured room where the cash drop and cash equivalents from gaming machines, table games, or other games are transported to and counted.